Adjustment of Status to Permanent Residence

 Petitions based on an immediate relative relationship are not subject to the numerical cap on immigrant visas and there is no waiting period for an immigrant visa to become available.
 Therefore, an immigrant visa is immediately available and the beneficiary can apply for lawful permanent resident status.
 This is a significant benefit as it reduces the amount of time for a beneficiary to obtain a lawful permanent resident status from a period of years to a period of months.

 It is important to know whether the immigrant relative qualifies to adjust status when filing for an adjustment.
-Generally, the qualifications to adjust status to become a permanent resident are as follows:
+Generally, the qualifications to adjust status based on a petition filed by an immediate relative are as follows:

 - the applicant must have entered the United States with inspection.
 This means that the person made a lawful entry after being inspected and authorized for entry by an immigration officer.